JelmerOffenberg/python-api-workshop/README.md

 ---

 ### Exercise 5: Connecting to a database with SQLite and SQLAlchemy ORM
+**Note**: this exercise is a bit more complicated, but we'll go through it step by step.
 In this exercise, we will introduce a few new concepts.
 We'll connect our API to a database using SQLAlchemy (a Python library).
 This might sound complex, but it's actually quite simple.
 SQLIte is a simple database that is often used for small applications and prototyping.
 SQLAlchemy is an Object Relational Mapper (ORM) that allows us to interact with the database using Python objects.
 This means that we can interact with the database without writing SQL queries.
 This also ensure that we can easily switch to a different database if we want to.
 SQLAlchemy is the translator between the database and our Python code.

 A SQLite database is generally just a file, this makes it super easy to work with.
 You can just create a file and start using it as a database.
 SQLAlchemy will take care of the rest.
 **Objective:** Set up a SQLite database to store data, making the data persistent and enabling more complex querying and analysis.